Treatment & Management of Liver Cancer

 Precision cancer medicine uses targeted drugs and immunotherapies engineered to directly attack the cancer cells with specific abnormalities, leaving normal cells largely unharmed.
 New precision medicines are being developed for the treatment of liver cancer and patients should make sure their cancer undergoes genomic profiling.
 This can also be accomplished with blood testing using a "liquid biopsy" if tissue is not available.

-Breakthrough Therapy Designation from the FDA for Keytruda® plus Lenvima® combination treatment was given on July 23, 2019 for the potential first-line treatment of patients with advanced HCC not amenable to locoregional treatment based on updated interim results from the Phase 1b trial KEYNOTE-524/Study 116.
-HCC patients should discuss the availability of this treatment option with their physician.
+TKI-Checkpoint Inhibitor Combinations are undergoing evaluation in clinical trials.
+Keytruda® plus Lenvima® combination treatment was given on July 23, 2019 for the potential first-line treatment of patients with advanced HCC not amenable to local regional treatment based on updated interim results from the Phase 1b trial KEYNOTE-524/Study 116.
+Tecentriq + Cabometyx is also being evaluated.

 Living donor liver transplantation: Liver transplantation from a living donor is one strategy to increase the availability of donor livers.
 In this procedure a living person donates part of their liver (usually the right hepatic lobe if the recipient is an adult).
 The primary disadvantage of this procedure is the risk to the donor.